obsidian-tasks-group/obsidian-tasks/docs/Getting Started/On Completion.md

 At present, the "On Completion" signifier and desired **Action** identifier have to be added to a task manually.

-In recognition that that could be both tedious and error-prone, we're working on adding the ability to set or change each task's "On Completion" **Action** using the plugin's [[Create or edit Task|'Create or Edit Task' modal dialog]].
+In recognition that this could be both tedious and error-prone, we will eventually enable the [[Create or edit Task|'Create or Edit Task' modal dialog]] to edit the "On Completion" **Action**.